 A location with history

 Walheim power plant was built between 1962 and 1967.
 It has two coal-fired blocks.
 In the winter of 1981/1982, a gas turbine fired using light fuel oil was commissioned at the power plant in Walheim.
 Since it can be started up within a matter of minutes and feed electricity into the grid, it is used during times of peak demand.
-The power plant’s two coal-fired blocks were already registered for decommissioning in 2014, but are classified as having system relevance by the Federal Network Agency until at least March 2023.
-Their final decommissioning date is envisaged for March 2023, but is subject to the decision of the Federal Network Agency.
-The gas turbine will continue to operate.
+The two coal-fired power plant units were registered for decommissioning back in 2014, but have been categorised by the Federal Network Agency as system-relevant until March 2023.
+However, the power plant will not be able to remain in operation for that long, as it will no longer be possible to staff full shift teams due to the retirement of the personnel trained on this plant.
+The final decommissioning of the coal-fired units is planned for March 2025 at the latest.
+The gas turbine will continue to be operated.

 A new chapter begins